 The art of editing comes down to frames of difference.

 Sentence Please is a story I edited in just a few hours.
 Under the opening shot you hear the announcer.
 He’s telling a speller a word.
-I have staggered the edits.
-I created a J-Cut and a L-Cut in the first two seconds of this story.
+I stagger the edits.
+I create a J-Cut and a L-Cut in the first two seconds of the story.
 These are also known as split-edits.
-For those of you not familiar
+For those of you not familiar;

 - A J-Cut is when you hear audio from a shot and then see the video.
 You make the letter J visually in the timeline.

 - A L-Cut is when you cut to different video but the audio from that previous shot remains.

 In Sentence Please you hear the announcer say “Speller you word is Malaria.”
 The first shot of the story is a wide shot of the room with the announcer audio.

 I make a cut (video only) and show the announcer.
 That is a J-Cut.

 Then I make an L-Cut.
 You continue to hear the announcer but the video is that of a speller.

 In addition to using J and L cuts I’m also employing eye trace.